BlocksOnChain/winfit-api/API-Specification.md

 - Lazy loading for relationships
 - Response caching headers

 This comprehensive API specification provides all the necessary endpoints and functionality to support the WinFit mobile application with a robust, scalable backend built on NestJS and TypeScript.
+The challenge progress tracking system is now fully integrated with health data synchronization, providing a seamless and efficient user experience.